F-Almeman/WordNet_Evaluation/README.md

 # WordNet_in_DM
-This repository is created for the work “Putting WordNet’s Dictionary Examples in the Context of Definition Modelling: An Empirical Analysis” that is submitted to CogALex 2022.</br>
+This repository is created for the work [Putting WordNet’s Dictionary Examples in the Context of Definition Modelling: An Empirical Analysis](https://aclanthology.org/2022.cogalex-1.6/) that is submitted to CogALex 2022.</br>

 ## Datasets